MAR-ABU-PROJECTS/TaskManagement-Workflow/backend/API_DOCUMENTATION.md

 - **ADMIN** (by HR) → Gets `HR` department

 **Protection Rules:**
-- Super Admins cannot be removed or modified (except by other Super Admins)
+- Super Admins cannot be removed, modified, promoted, demoted, or deactivated
+- Super Admins don't appear in company logs (outside organization)
 - Only 2 Super Admin accounts exist in the system
 - User removal requires task reassignment if user has assigned tasks
+- Email notifications sent for promotions and demotions

 ### Project Roles